 Before arriving at CCM, Kenneth Griffiths taught at Indiana University and the University of Tennessee and has held numerous master classes throughout the U.S. and Australia.
-He has accompanied professional recitals in Australia, Japan, England, Germany, Russia and the U.S. for such artists as Kathleen Battle, Susan Dunn, John Garrison, Ben Matthews, Susanne Mentzer, Jessye Norman, Stanford Olsen, Benita Valente, Sarah Walker and Delores Ziegler.
+He has accompanied professional recitals in Australia, Japan, England, Germany, Russia and the U.S. for such artists as Kathleen Battle, Susan Dunn, John Garrison, Ben Matthews, Susanne Mentzer, Jessye Norman, Stanford Olsen, Stuart Skelton, Benita Valente, Sarah Walker, and Delores Ziegler.
 He has appeared as concert narrator in Schoenberg’s Ode to Napoleon with the Arditti, LaSalle and Vermeer Quartets and is also featured on the Deutsche Grammophone recording of the same work with the LaSalle Quartet.

-In the spring of 2004 he served on the jury of the prestigious International Lieder Duo Competition sponsored by Hugo Wolf Society in Stuttgart, Germany.
-This tri-annual competition is devoted to the lieder repertoire of specific composers, and in 2004 it focused on the songs of Brahms, Schoenberg and his pupils.
+In 1995, 2000, and 2004, he was a jury member for the Robert Schumann International Vocal Competition in Zwickau, Germany.
+In the spring of 2004, he served on the jury of the prestigious International Lieder Duo Competition sponsored by the Hugo Wolf Society in Stuttgart, Germany.
+This tri-annual competition is devoted to the Lieder repertoire of specific composers and in that year it focused on the songs of Brahms, Schoenberg, and his pupils.

 He is increasingly invited to present masterclasses and residencies at college campuses throughout the USA that often focus on Russian language and vocal literature, as well as the German repertoire in particular.